yp-edu/yp-edu.github.io/pages/index.md

 ## Welcome!

-I am a French trainee researcher in AI with a focus on AI Safety.
+I am a French PhD student in AI with a focus on AI Safety.
 I've had diverse experience in research, education and industry.
 I'll outline this in a forthcoming story, "A Convoluted Study Path", giving insight into my career aspiration.
 More on me in the [About](/about) section.